Call For Papers

 Significant changes to the reviewing process follow; please read carefully and watch the accompanying video:

-- All authors are required to register in CMT and fill out a reviewer profile form by May 14, 2020.
+- All authors are required to login and fill out a user information form in CMT by Jun 06, 2020 01:00 PM PDT.
 Because of the rapid growth of NeurIPS, all authors and co-authors are expected to be available to review papers, if asked to do so.
 If all co-authors do not register and enter their information, their submission may be desk rejected.

 - In order to cope with the growing number of submissions, this year we will adopt an “early desk-reject” process involving only Area Chairs and Senior Area Chairs.
 Area Chairs will be responsible for identifying papers that are very likely to be rejected, and Senior Area Chairs will cross check the selections.
 These papers will not be further reviewed, and authors will be notified immediately.